 Hong Kong: If you are in the central district, head to Des Voeux Road and Cleverly Street.
 Alternatively, head to the Tsim Sha Tsui MTR station and walk to the Hankow Centre where you will find a number of money changers.

-It can be much better to buy currency in Australia before you head overseas but not always.
+So, is it cheaper to buy foreign currency at home or the country you are visiting?
+Well, it can be much better to buy currency in Australia before you head overseas but not always.

 In places that Australians visit often like Singapore, Bali or Thailand, money changers will happily accept your Australian dollars.
 Their exchange rates are often much closer to the market rate.